cesargiupponi/CheckoutCardManagement-iOS/CocoaPodsMigrationGuide.md

 ### Understanding the .podspec File

-The `.podspec` file is crucial for CocoaPods integration, defining the library's specifications and dependencies.
+The `.podspec` file is crucial for CocoaPods integration, defining the library's specifications, dependencies, and managing framework bundles.
+The `vendored_frameworks` directive specifies which framework bundles should be distributed with your pod:

  Here's a breakdown of the key components:

 ```ruby
 Pod::Spec.new do |s|